datagrok-ai/public/help/visualize/viewers.md

 ## Embedding

 Each viewer created in Datagrok can be embedded into an external web-site as an iframe.

-At the same time, its interactivity remains fully and also it will be bound to the data for which it was created inside platform.

-To generate an iframe for the viewer, open its context menu, then go to the **Viewer** submenu and select **Embed**:
+It remains fully interactive and will be bound to the data for which it was created inside the platform.
+To generate an iframe for a viewer, open its context menu, then go to the **Viewer** submenu and select **Embed**:

 ![Viewers Embedding](../uploads/viewers/embedding.png "Viewers Embedding")

 Now you can copy the generated iframe and use it in your website.

-The only thing you need to remember is that this feature works only for data that is uploaded as project to server.
+The only thing you need to remember is that this feature works only for data uploaded as a project to the server.

 ## Interaction